canjs/canjs/guides/getting-started-tutorial/app-state.md

 Refresh your app in the browser.
 The first thing you should notice is that you get an alert box (or two) with the word "Spago" in it.
-By adding the set function above, we're controlling what happens when the Application State's restaurant property is set.
+By adding the set function above, we're controlling what happens when the AppState's restaurant property is set.
 More on that later.
 Click OK on the alert, go to the browser's URL bar, change the URL as follows: